jetyue04/Power_Outages_Impact/README.md

 # Final Model

 In our final model, we encoded tests using a custom logistic regressor, a decision tree classifier, and a random forest classifier to validate our model.
+It is important to note that for initial test runs, we performed the classification without implemnting a grid search to get a rough idea of which classifier to use.

 Our results for each are as follows: